-As Christians, assisting God in the creation of children in His image, God has also given us tools to do this.
+As Christians assisting God in the creation of children in His image, God has also given us tools to do this.
 Our main tools—you probably know them all—are prayer, and fasting, and study, and meditation.
 Some would even include things like fellowship and service as tools of growth and creation of God's image in us.

 Despite Protestant belief to the contrary, creation takes work.
 It takes putting the will into doing what God says should be done in order to create His image in us.
-To do that work properly, to do it in a quality manner, to produce a quality product, to produce something that will please God, we have to use the tools that He's put at our disposal.
+To do that work properly, to do it in a quality manner, to produce a quality product, to produce something that will please God, we have to use the tools that He has put at our disposal.

-He who says he abides in Him ought himself also to walk just as He walked.
-(I John 2:6)
+I John 2:6 He who says he abides in Him ought himself also to walk just as He walked.

 Combining this idea of prayer as a tool and the principle that He is the One we are to follow, we are going to look at the prayers of Jesus Christ.

 This is really interesting to me.
 For three and one-half years the twelve disciples had His personal example before them, and I would say it was pretty much twenty-four hours a day.
 They were travelling, they were eating with Him, walking with Him, sleeping in the same inns or same homes, on the side of the road.
 They were constantly in His presence.

-In this manner, therefore, pray:
+Matthew 6:9-13 "In this manner, therefore, pray: